One repo. One runner. Zero infrastructure.

 Cron-first.
 Order matters.

 All scheduling lives in aeon.yml.
-Standard cron syntax, UTC, first-match wins. messages.yml ticks every 5 minutes by default and asks: does any skill claim this slot?
+Standard cron syntax, UTC. scheduler.yml ticks every 5 minutes by default and dispatches every enabled skill whose cron is due - matches run in parallel.

 skills: